 Interestingly, from last year to this year the same number of schools topped 40% international enrollment: seven.
 The top schools for foreign students this year, after UC-Irvine Merage and Rochester Simon, are Purdue University’s Krannert School of Management (44.5%), Columbia Business School (43%), Michigan State University’s Broad College of Business (40.6%), Stanford Graduate School of Business (40%), and Northwestern University’s Kellogg School of Management (40%).
 What schools brought up the rear?
 Southern Methodist University’s Cox School of Business was the lowest at 13.1%, having lost more than 37% of its total from last year; also below 20% were BYU’s Marriott School of Business (19.2%, down 2 points) and Texas A&M (down 13.4 points).
 A pair of northern publics, the University of Minnesota’s Carlson School of Management (20.5%) and Wisconsin School of Business (20.2%) were at the low end as well, though in Carlson’s case the total represented aa jump of 4.4 points from last year.

-Schools with notable gains in international enrollment include Northwestern Kellogg (+5 to 40%), Purdue Krannert (+4.4), Rice University’s Jones Graduate School of Business (+4.2 to 30.3%), and Arizona State University’s Carey School of Business, which grew its foreign student total 3.6 points to 32.2%.
+Schools with notable gains in international enrollment include Purdue Krannert (+4.4), Rice University’s Jones Graduate School of Business (+4.2 to 30.3%), and Arizona State University’s Carey School of Business, which grew its foreign student total 3.6 points to 32.2%.

-A last note about the top 10 schools: The average international enrollment for the elite schools is 36.2% — down from 2016’s mark of 36.5%.
+A last note about the top 10 schools: The average international enrollment for the elite schools is 35.7% — down from 2016’s mark of 36.5%.
 The top school with the fewest foreign students?
 Dartmouth College’s Tuck School of Business, at 29.6%.
-It’s also important to note that in terms of actual numbers of students, the leading schools are all leading: Harvard Business School paces the pack with an estimated 650 students, with Wharton (563), Columbia (558), and Kellogg (518) the only other schools above 500.
+It’s also important to note that in terms of actual numbers of students, the leading schools are all leading: Harvard Business School paces the pack with an estimated 650 students, with Wharton (563) and Columbia (558) the only other schools above 500.

 Finally, this data is for international students only — dual citizens and permanent residents are not factored in.
-Including those populations changes the picture considerably — NYU’s Stern School would go from 22.3% to 37% international, for example, while Dartmouth Tuck would jump from 29.6% to 37%.
+Including those populations changes the picture considerably — for example, Dartmouth Tuck would jump from 29.6% to 37% international enrollment.